Notes on the Linear Algebraic View of Regularity Lemmas: Low Rank Approximation

 \item When we plug in $f(n)=1$, the rank bound is $k \le \eps^{-2}$, and we control $\|A - \Ahat\|_{F[1]}$, so we exactly recover the original low-rank approximation theorem.

 \item When we plug in $f(n) = k$, we exactly recover the top-$k$ low-rank approximation theorem in a similar way. \end{itemize}

 But these functions are all constant (independent of $n$), and the real flexibility of the theorem comes from choices of $f$ that depend on $n$.
-For example, the original \Szemeredi{} regularity lemma uses the choice $f(n) = C^n$ (and a few other technical differences, discussed in the next section).
-The point here is that one can choose $f$ to be an \emph{arbitrarily} fast-growing function, and therefore get an arbitrarily good tradeoff between rank and the number of singular values controlled in the approximation, in exchange for losing a lot of control over the exact value of the rank.
+The point here is that one can choose $f$ to be an \emph{arbitrarily} fast-growing function, and therefore get an \emph{arbitrarily good} tradeoff between rank and the number of singular values controlled in the approximation, in exchange for blowing up the support size of $f$ and therefore losing a lot of control over the exact value of the rank.
 Despite all this additional flexibility, the algorithm and proof for the Strong Low-Rank Approximation Theorem are still not really different from the one used for weak low-rank approximation:

 \DontPrintSemicolon

 Once again, it is immediate by definition of the norm $F[\cdot]$ that once the algorithm halts, it returns a matrix $\widehat{A}$ satisfying the claimed approximation guarantee.
 We can also use exactly the same potential argument to conclude that the algorithm runs for $< \eps^{-2}$ rounds.
 From there, the rank bound can be proved inductively: initially we have $\rank(\widehat{A})=0$, and then in each round $i \ge 1$, the rank becomes at most